 Grandby on a Pedestal

 When we got to the Four Wheel Camper factory, we spotted our Grandby right away.
 He was standing proud and tall on his pedestal for all to see.
 Seeing Grandby in this manner, I knew that he must be the Four Wheel Camper chosen for Truck Camper Magazine.
 How else would you explain why he was sitting on a pedestal, right?

-Seriously though, Four Wheel Campers has an outdoor showroom in Woodland, California where you can see all of their camper models on pedestals.
+Seriously though, Four Wheel Campers has a showroom in Woodland, California where you can see all of their camper models on pedestals.
 The pedestals elevate the campers to the approximate height they would be if mounted on a truck.
 Or maybe it’s that they’ve all won prizes.
 Either way, there was Grandby perching proud on his pedestal.